ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 ![](/wiki/shared/news/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer/banner.jpg)

 You know how there are players, mappers and [Beatmap Nominators](/wiki/People/Beatmap_Nominators), right?
 And it's not exactly common for one to do two, or even all three of these activities, but [Spectator](https://osu.ppy.sh/users/702598) is exactly this kind of person!
 While being a top player [peaking at rank #2](https://web.archive.org/web/20120701011805/http://osu.ppy.sh:80/p/pp/?m=2) and winning multiple [osu!catch World Cups](/wiki/Tournaments/CWC), he's also a mapper with many works of his in both [Ranked](/wiki/Beatmap/Category#ranked) and [Loved](/wiki/Beatmap/Category#loved) categories.
 He's also a Beatmap Nominator, and not just a regular one, but an [Elite Nominator](/wiki/People/Elite_Nominators) with 145 beatmaps pushed to Ranked in 2024!
+And in addition to all this, Spectator is also a part of the [Global Moderation Team](/wiki/People/Global_Moderation_Team/)!

 Now that you have an idea how big of a community figure Spectator is for osu!catch, let's get to hear what insights he has to bring!
 This time, [-Isla-](https://osu.ppy.sh/users/17745759) is joining in with questions as well.